anasdove2020/robocopy-migration/README.md

 # move-files.ps1
 **Author:** Choirul Anas
-**Purpose:** Move files listed in a CSV file to a target directory while preserving their original folder structure.
+**Purpose:** Move files listed in a CSV file to a target directory using **Robocopy** while preserving their original folder structure.

 ---

 ## 📋 Overview
-`move-files.ps1` is a PowerShell script that reads file paths from a CSV file and moves each file to a target directory.
+`move-files.ps1` is a PowerShell script that uses **Robocopy** to move files listed in a CSV file to a target directory.
-It automatically recreates the original folder structure inside the target directory.
+It preserves the original folder structure for each file and skips any folders listed by mistake.

+This approach is **much faster** than PowerShell’s native `Move-Item` since Robocopy supports **multi-threaded** file transfer.

 ---

 ## ⚙️ Features
+✅ Uses **Robocopy** for high-performance file moving
-✅ Reads file paths from a CSV file
+✅ Reads file paths from a CSV or TXT file (one path per line)
+✅ Moves only **files** (folders are skipped)
-✅ Moves files while keeping their full folder structure
+✅ Automatically recreates original folder structure inside target directory
-✅ Creates missing directories automatically
-✅ Logs all results (success, warning, or error) to a CSV report
+✅ Generates detailed **MoveResult.csv** report (success, warning, error)
-✅ Displays detailed progress information in the console
+✅ Supports multi-threading for better performance

 ---